View the most popular items in our shop

-We were established in 2003 to curate and research collections of skeletal remains.
-The majority of the archive is in the Museum of London and continues to expand through work carried out by commercial archaeological units operating in London.
+We were established in 2003 to curate and research human remains excavated within London.
+The majority of the archive is at the Museum of London and continues to expand through work carried out by archaeological contractors operating in London.

 The Museum of London curates over 20,000 archaeologically derived human skeletal remains, excavated in advance of construction or development work, in the City and Greater London area.
-Remains date from the Neolithic to the post-medieval periods, and their study provides a unique insight into one of the world's oldest cities.
+Our work is governed by our policy document.
+Remains date from the Prehistoric to Post-medieval periods, and their study provides a unique insight into one of the world's oldest cities.
 Information about the human remains curated by the Centre, and research data from the many cemetery sites are available online, from the Wellcome Osteological Research Database.